ionic-team/ionic-docs/src/pages/appflow/quickstart/package.md

 </blockquote>

 A successful Package build yields an iOS binary (`.ipa` or IPA) or an Android binary (`.apk` or APK) file.
-Once you have a successful build, you can download it so that you can install it on a device by clicking the `Download IPA/APK` button in the top right of the build detail page or clicking the `Download IPA/APK` icon on the build in the `Package > Builds` tab.
+Once you have a successful build, you can download it so that you can install it on a device by clicking the file name in the `Artifacts` section in the right of the build detail page or clicking the `Download IPA/APK` icon on the build in the `Build > Builds` tab.

 ![Download Package Build](/docs/assets/img/appflow/ss-download-package-build.png)